TanStack/query/docs/src/pages/guides/mutations.md

 Unlike queries, mutations are typically used to create/update/delete data or perform server side-effects.
 For this purpose, React Query exports a `useMutation` hook.

-Here's an example of a mutation that adds a new todo the server:
+Here's an example of a mutation that adds a new todo to the server:

 ```js
 function App() {